How To Know If You're In An Abusive Relationship

 However, abuse is not your fault.
 Knowing you are being abused can be the first step to getting support.
 Many individuals leave abusive relationships and can go on to live healthy and positive lives with safe healthy relationships.
 RAINN outlines survivor stories by hundreds of others who have left abusive relationships if you want to read hopeful recounts of how others chose to leave.

-Finding support for domestic violence from a professional
+Finding support from a professional

 If you are actively experiencing intimate partner abuse or are in a crisis, reach out to a hotline or resource as listed above.
 While having a support network of trusted friends and family can be helpful, if you are in an unhealthy relationship or want further support for your experiences, you may benefit from talking to a counselor.
-Many individuals experiencing abuse, poor behavior, or control in their relationships may struggle to find a safe time to leave home for therapy in an in-person office.
+Many individuals experiencing trauma, poor behavior, or control in their relationships may struggle to find a safe time to leave home for therapy in an in-person office.
 In these cases, online counseling might benefit you.

 Online counseling can be done from anywhere with an internet connection.
 If there’s a location where you feel safe and can attend therapy alone, online therapy may be possible.
 Additionally, it is often more affordable than traditional therapy for those who struggle with the financial burden of counseling.
-Studies also show that internet-based therapy is highly effective for those who have experienced abuse or have been diagnosed with PTSD due to domestic violence.
+Studies also show that internet-based therapy is highly effective for those who have experienced trauma or have been diagnosed with PTSD due to domestic violence.

 If you can get started, online platforms like BetterHelp for individuals and PrideCounseling for young adults in the LGBTQ+ community are available.
-Both platforms offer a growing database of licensed counselors specializing in various topics, including trauma, abuse, and anxiety.
+Both platforms offer a growing database of licensed counselors specializing in various topics, including trauma, PTSD, and anxiety.
 Reach out to get started.

 Takeaway